getanteon/alaz/README.md

 ✅ **Test & Observe:**

 Ddosify Performance Testing and Alaz can work collaboratively.
 You can start a load test and monitor your system simultaneously.
 This will help you spot performance issues instantly.
 Check out the [Ddosify GitHub Repository](https://github.com/ddosify/ddosify) for more information about Ddosify Stack.

+✅ **Alerts for Anomalies:** If something unusual, like a sudden increase in CPU usage, happens in your Kubernetes (K8s) cluster, Ddosify immediately sends alerts to your Slack.

 ✅ Works on both Arm64 and x86_64 architectures.